mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 ### Love Kindness

 {% include verse.html
-text="He has told you, O mortal, what is good, and what does YHWH require of you but to do justice and to **love kindness** and to walk humbly with your God?" verse="Micah 6:8"
+text="He has told you, O man, what is good; And what does YHWH require of you But to do justice, to **love kindness**, And to walk humbly with your God?" verse="Micah 6:8" version="NASB1995"
 %}

 {% include verse.html
-text="Thus says YHWH of hosts: Render true judgments, **show kindness and mercy to one another**; do not oppress the widow, the orphan, the alien, or the poor; and do not devise evil in your hearts against one another." verse="Zechariah 7:9-10"
+text="Thus has YHWH of Armies spoken, saying, ‘Execute true judgment, and **show kindness and compassion every man to his brother**.
+Don’t oppress the widow, the fatherless, the foreigner, nor the poor; and let none of you devise evil against his brother in your heart.’" verse="Zechariah 7:9-10"
 %}

 ### You Shall Not Murder

 {% include verse.html
-text="“You have heard that it was said to those of ancient times, ‘You shall not murder,’ and ‘whoever murders shall be liable to judgment.’ **But I say to you that if you are angry with a brother or sister, you will be liable to judgment, and if you insult a brother or sister, you will be liable to the council, and if you say, ‘You fool,’ you will be liable to the hell of fire.** So when you are offering your gift at the altar, if you remember that your brother or sister has something against you, leave your gift there before the altar and go; first be reconciled to your brother or sister, and then come and offer your gift." verse="Matthew 5:21-24"
+text="“You have heard that it was said to the ancient ones, ‘You shall not murder;’ and ‘Whoever murders will be in danger of the judgment.’ **But I tell you that everyone who is angry with his brother without a cause will be in danger of the judgment.
+Whoever says to his brother, ‘Raca!’ will be in danger of the council.
+Whoever says, ‘You fool!’ will be in danger of the fire of Gehenna.** If therefore you are offering your gift at the altar, and there remember that your brother has anything against you, leave your gift there before the altar, and go your way.
+First be reconciled to your brother, and then come and offer your gift." verse="Matthew 5:21-24"
 %}